TimKraemer/minimal-npm-webpack-react-es6-production-environment/README.md

 ## features

+* Ant Design Integration
 * Webpack 4
 * Hot Building: view your changes live after saving
 * ES6 Support
 * CSS, SCSS (SASS), LESS support
 * ESLint linting
-* ... results at the time of writing to a production-build with a total size of `232 kB`
+* ... results at the time of writing to a production-build with a total size of `312 kB`